-Figure 4.1 Triangular planar truss part of a whole spatial truss of a bridge
+Figure 3.1 Triangular planar truss making up part of a spatial truss of a bridge.

-Figure 3.2 represents a simplified spatial truss of a roof.
-It consists of many planar wooden trusses connected together.
-By observing namely the planar truss ABCDE one can remark that it is formed by connecting triangles ABE, BEF, BDF and BCD together.
+Figure 3.2 shows a simplified spatial truss of a roof, which consists of many interconnected planar wooden trusses.
+The planar truss ABCDE is formed by connecting triangles ABE, BEF, BDF, and BCD.
 In consequence, the structure ABDCE is a planar triangular truss.

-In both cases, when the entire spatial truss is loaded (by weights or persons or cars crossing the bridge for instance in case of figure 3.1, or by weights of cover panels resting on the truss to complete the roof in case of figure 3.2) this load will be transmitted to each of the planar trusses composing the whole truss and this through the pins at the joints connecting the bars together.
+When an entire spatial truss is loaded (by persons or cars crossing the bridge, for instance, in the case of Figure 3.1, or by the weight of covering panels resting on the truss to complete the roof in the case of Figure 3.2), the load is transmitted through each of planar truss composing the whole truss and through the pins at the joints connecting the bars together.